ddev/ddev/docs/content/users/basics/faq.md

      * On Arch-Linux based systems, use the standard upgrade techniques, for example `yay -Syu`.

 How can I install a specific version of DDEV?
 : If you want to use a different version of DDEV, you easily get a different version.
-If you're using homebrew, `brew unlink ddev` first, to get rid of the version you have there.
+If you're using Homebrew, `brew unlink ddev` first, to get rid of the version you have there.
 Then use one of these options:

     1. Download the version you want from the [releases page](https://github.com/drud/ddev/releases) and place it somewhere in your `$PATH`.
     2. Use the [install_ddev.sh](https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev.sh) script with the version number argument.
 For example, if you want v1.18.3-alpha1, use `curl -fsSL https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev.sh | bash -s v1.18.3-alpha1`.